HomeBlogHow Does an Appraisal Work on My Property?

 Most Private lenders will be relying on a form report.
 Generally, this report type is utilized with smaller residential properties or small rental properties with no more than four units.

-Targeting the Appraisal- How to Find a Reputable Appraiser?
+How to Find a Reputable Appraiser?

 Just how will you choose a reputable appraiser?
 Just as in the case of any job that you require professional services for, be it movers for a long haul move or a plumber to fix your sink, make sure that the appraiser you choose is affiliated with a reputable association.
 A mortgage broker can recommend appraisers that they feel confident about.

-Beyond any recommendation, it is important to know that a reputable appraiser will belong to The Appraisal Institute of Canada (AIC) which is the professional association of Canadian real estate appraisal professionals.
+Beyond any recommendation, it is important to know that a reputable appraiser will belong to The Appraisal Institute of Canada (AIC), which is the professional association of Canadian real estate appraisal professionals.
 The association currently has over five thousand members across the country.

-Each Province has an affiliated professional Provincial association representing recognized and proven appraisers for that particular Province.
-Ontario belongs to the AIC-Ontariochapter of the Appraisal Institute of Canada.
+Each province has an affiliated professional provincial association representing recognized and proven appraisers for that particular province.
+Ontario belongs to the AIC-Ontario chapter of the Appraisal Institute of Canada.
 Professional appraisers must meet the minimum professional standards set out by the AIC to be considered competent in performing the job for you.

-What Does an Appraiser Look for In An Appraisal?
+What Does an Appraiser Look for in an Appraisal?

-A lender will be looking for in-depth and unbiased opinions about the property in question.
-During the appraisal process, private lenders are in the same position as other mortgage professionals and are seeking the same key information from the appraisals.
-What you should be looking for is an accurate and unbiased assessment of the property that you are securing a loan against, with your borrower.
+A lender will look for in-depth and unbiased opinions about the property in question.
+During the appraisal process, private lenders seek the same key information from the appraisals as other mortgage professionals.
+Key variables affecting the final appraised value of the property include:

-1. The year the property was built (is it a new build?)
+• The year the property was built

-2. Any upgrades and any renovations that may affect the final appraised value
+• Any upgrades and any renovations that may affect the final appraised value

-3. Any structural problems that are in immediate need of attention
+• Any structural problems needing immediate attention

-2. Comparables in the surrounding area for appraisal estimates
+• Comparables in the surrounding area for appraisal estimates

 Need Help Refinancing?

 Regardless of the motivation to refinance using existing home equity, an appraisal will be a key determinant.
 The appraised value will affect both the second mortgage terms and the final loan amount.
 At Mortgage Broker Store we can help with any concerns you may have over the home appraisal process.
 If credit is an issue, or a high debt ratio may be serving to be a barrier to your refinancing goals, we will be able to negotiate the terms of a private second mortgage.
 With a network of well-established private lenders throughout Ontario, we will also be able to direct you to other private lending options to help achieve your financial objectives.
+Call 416-499-2122 or email ron@mortgagebrokerstore.com and gain expert advice!

 About Jonathan Alphonso